Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Additional details on the AIB profile fitting procedure in Sect.

-\cite{Smith+2007} obtained individual fits to each observed galaxy spectrum using a model, assumed to be the sum of the stellar spectrum, modified blackbody SEDs representing the dust continuum, and the Drude profiles.
-However, we note that a full spectral fit using a simplified assumption of modified blackbodies representing the dust continuum, similar to that for the galaxy spectra in \cite{Smith+2007}, is not possible to achieve in case of the T Cha spectrum.
-This is due to the reason that the mid-IR spectrum of T Cha has a relatively complicated shape with the presence of the dip and the plateau around 10 $\mu$m.
-Since our main scope in this paper is to use the {AIB} profile components to derive the modified PAH opacities (see Sec. \ref{app:pahmodified}), we {assume} that can be achieved from individual fits to the PAH profiles at 6.2, 8.1, and 11.3 $\mu$m {as well}.
+\cite{Smith+2007} obtained individual fits to each observed galaxy spectrum using a model, assumed to be the sum of the stellar spectrum, modified blackbody SEDs representing the dust continuum, and Drude profiles.
+However, we note that a full spectral fit in case of the MIR spectrum of T Cha, similar to that in \cite{Smith+2007}, is relatively complicated due to the presence of the dip and the plateau around 10 $\mu$m.
+Since our main scope in this paper is to use the AIB profile components to derive the modified PAH opacities (see Sect. \ref{app:pahmodified}), we assume that can be achieved from individual fits to the PAH profiles at 6.2, 8.1, and 11.3 $\mu$m as well.

-{First, we define the stellar flux using a fixed} stellar spectrum of a star of $T_\mathrm{eff}=5500$ K, with log$(g\:\mathrm{cm}\:\mathrm{s^{-2}})=3.5$ \citep{CastelliKurucz2003}. {Next, we define the modified black body continuum that will represent the thermal dust emission.} In general, the inner disk region consists of hot dust, with $T\sim1000$ K, accounting for the NIR excess, and the rest of the inner disk SED contribution is due to colder dust of $T=100-300$ K. Thus, we make a reasonable assumption that the {dust} continuum under {both} the 6.2 and 8.1 $\mu$m {AIBs} can be represented by the combination of modified blackbodies of $T=1000$, 300, and 100 K. For the continuum under the 11.3 $\mu$m band, we {separately define a} single modified blackbody of $T=235$ K, by visually inspecting from a set of $T=200-300$ K modified blackbodies. {The flux contribution (strength) of each black body component is obtained during the optimization procedure discussed below.}
+First, we define the stellar flux using a fixed stellar spectrum of a star of $T_\mathrm{eff}=5500$ K, with log$(g\:\mathrm{cm}\:\mathrm{s^{-2}})=3.5$ \citep{CastelliKurucz2003}.
+Next, we define the modified black body continuum that will represent the thermal dust emission.
+In general, the inner disk region consists of hot dust, with $T\sim1000$ K, accounting for the near-IR (NIR) excess, and the rest of the inner disk SED contribution is due to colder dust of $T=100-300$ K. Thus, we make a reasonable assumption that the dust continuum under both the 6.2 and 8.1 $\mu$m AIBs can be represented by the combination of modified blackbodies of $T=1000$, 300, and 100 K. For the continuum under the 11.3 $\mu$m band, we separately define a single modified blackbody of $T=235$ K, by visually inspecting from a set of $T=200-300$ K modified blackbodies.
+The flux contribution (strength) of each black body component is obtained during the optimization procedure discussed below.